qualtrak/docs-coach-installer/source/update-install.rst

 .. note::

  Currently if ``sa`` or SQL server system user is not avaialble.
-It is possible to use on first time created Coach SQL server user ``AspireUser``, it has a default password set to ``password``.
+It is possible to use Coach SQL server user ``AspireUser`` created on fresh install, it has a default password set to ``password``.
- If this is a security issue ask DB admin to create new password for user ``AspireUser`` and usi it in install.
+ If this is a security issue ask DB admin to create new password for user ``AspireUser`` and use it in install.

  Currently installer only support Database users with SQL Authorization.
 SQL Server Windows Authentication is not supported.

 .. important::

  For Coach IntegrationSDK install partners, please before running install make sure to overwrite ``02_partner_integrationsdk.sql`` with your own Coach integration T-SQL file in *<installer folder>\\db*.
+Make sure that you use script file with Recorder IP adress set for this deployment.

 Pre-Install